zevstravitz/Chamomile/README.md

 ## What is Charcoal?

-Charcoal simplifies issue and git tracking on the command line.
+Charcoal simplifies issue and git tracking from the command line.

 As of now the focus is bridging workflows involving Graphite and Linear.